 They are also offering hoes, cultivators, rakes, pavement brush, brush saw and snow shovels.
 There is one more company called “Gardena” which is offering the same system as Fiskars.
 Buying tools with one handle are a good way to save space in your storage room.
 These tool “heads” are easy to hand on the wall and they take less space than standard tools with handles.

 Clean and think about your tools after using

-So, after using tools on plants which have diseases, it’s recommended to wash tools in water together with disinfection products.
+So, after using tools on plants that have diseases, it’s recommended to wash tools in water together with disinfection products.
 I’m cleaning them with toilet cleaner because it has chlorine.
-Most important thing is you wash them very carefully because disinfection products can damage your plants!
+The most important thing is you wash them very carefully because disinfection products can damage your plants!

 Special care needs averruncators and all other cutting tools after using them on plants with diseases.
 You can also buy special cleaning products for tools in your local garden shop.

 A humid place is not the best place for storing your tools because they will start to rust very fast and will lose their good qualities.
 Best place for storing is in a dry place and using garden tool rack.
 A place does not need to be warm, it just needs to be dry and enough space for tools.

 Small garden tools you can store in a box or in a chest.
 Bigger garden tools are better to store by hanging them on the wall.
 Before buying each tool I recommend to take a look at how easy is to store them if they have holes to hand them etc. Again I’m suggesting Fiskars one handle system.
 Handle you can hang on the wall and also small tools or just put small tools in the box.

 But the best way to store your tools is by using garden tools racks – read about them here.

 That’s all about safe gardening.
 Hope you got some good information and if you have any suggestions, just hit me a comment or a message